 Surface Texture: The smoother the better.
 Look closely at a piece of Kabana Mother of Pearl inlay jewelry and you won’t see a single bump or errosion.

 Onyx, similar to Black Coral, gives off a delightfully mysterious gleam.
 This dark stone pairs well with any metal and goes with just about any outfit.

 Like Mother of Pearl, Spiny Oyster comes in a variety of colors, as you can see below.

 These cheery shells are harvested from the Pacific Ocean and the Mexican Riviera.
 Despite their vivid color, these shells are not color enhanced at all.
-In fact, the oysters’ food source is what causes these bright hues.
-Seaweed-eaters grow a deep purple shell, plankton-eaters turn out orange, while the algae-eaters manifest a vivid red color!
+In fact, the oysters’ different food sources are what cause these bright hues - seaweed and various forms of plankton produce strikingly different colors when eaten!
 This shell can be difficult to work with, as only the lip of the shell produces color.
 In order to maintain the highest standards, Kabana only allows its Master Craftsmen to work with it.

 Kabana Tiger's Eye